Richard B. Fitzgerald

-Richard Burton Fitzgerald (circa 1843 – March 24, 1918) was an American brickmaker and business man who lived in Durham, North Carolina.
+Richard Burton Fitzgerald (c.
+1843 – March 24, 1918) was an American brickmaker and business man who lived in Durham, North Carolina.
 After building his enterprise, he became president of the black-owned Mechanics and Farmers Bank in Durham, and was involved in other business ventures throughout North Carolina.
 He served as first president of Coleman Manufacturing Company, established in 1897 as the first cotton mill in the United States to be owned and operated by blacks.
 His bricks were used for major construction projects in the state's largest cities, including the capital.